“Just Do It.”

 - Strengthening your clients’ brand recognition via content and social media marketing

-- Creating visually stunning graphics and videos conveying your clients’ messaging for ads
+- Creating visually stunning graphics and videos to convey your clients’ messaging for ads

 As part of marketing project management, you need to define all the components your clients’ marketing campaign needs to succeed.